rosebox/rosebox/packages/core/README.md

 ## Help and questions 🙋

 If you have a question or need help, feel free to create an issue here 👌.

-## More information

-For more information on this package and other related packages, visit the [official website](https://www.rosebox.dev/) or the [Github repository](https://github.com/rosebox/rosebox).